The infamous John Henry Holliday was better known by another name… “Doc” Holliday. But why?

 Not that he was a mild-mannered type.
 Far from it.
 Even in John’s younger days, he’d pulled a weapon to settle matters.

 As well as fighting for the Confederates and rising through the ranks, Major Holliday held several high-profile positions back home in Georgia.
-These included Mayor of Valdosta and County Agricultural Society secretary.
+These included the Mayor of Valdosta and County Agricultural Society secretary.

 John’s mother Alice Jane McKay passed away from tuberculosis when he was a teenager.
 The disease would go on to affect him.